awglyde/Secure-FileShare-System/README.md

 ### TODO:
 * Check for token expiration time
-* Verify token is signed by group server on File Server
+* Verify token is signed by group server on File Server on every operation
 * Create a list of session keys.
 Somehow keep track of them.
 Do we need to do this?
     * Client starts.
 User logs in.
 User gets a session key
 * Update writeup, update diagrams with new implementation